 The new premises serve as a glorious home to Mould’s collections, featuring an array of pieces that represent the finest of Old Master canvases through to contemporary British artwork.
 The new location spans three stories, each wonderfully finished with silvery timber flooring and hessian wallpapers in 18th century hues, and the height of the ceilings allows the fantastic works to emerge with clarity.

-Combination of traditional works and contemporary technology juxtapose in unique viewing environment
+A combination of traditional works and contemporary technology juxtapose in a unique viewing environment.

-Philip Mould appointed Leckenby Associates Ltd to Design and Project Manage the new gallery, further to recommendation and their reputation for handing over projects on time and budget in both the retail and gallery sector.
+Philip Mould appointed Leckenby Associates Ltd to design and manage the new gallery, furthering their reputation for handing over projects on time and budget in both the retail and gallery sector.

-Leckenby Associates commented of the design intent behind the galleries: “Our aim was to design the gallery to incorporate its many functional requirements, whilst still maintaining a traditional feel but with a contemporary twist.
-Working together with Heritage Designer Edward Bulmer, we have used traditional materials and craftsmen along with modern elements and methods to create the warmth and intimacy required to reflect the masterpieces to which it homes, whilst keeping clean lines and minimal fuss to ensure the artwork is the primary focus for all viewer.”
+Leckenby Associates commented on the design intent behind the galleries: “Our aim was to design the gallery to incorporate its many functional requirements, while still maintaining a traditional feel but with a contemporary twist.
+Working together with Heritage Designer Edward Bulmer, we have used traditional materials and craftsmen along with modern elements and methods to create the warmth and intimacy required to reflect the masterpieces which it houses, while keeping clean lines and minimal fuss to ensure the artwork is the primary focus for all viewers.”